sakapon/Documents/Software/Languages/CSharp/Syntax-Tree-Debugger.en.md

 https://gist.github.com/sakapon/e418ec76781dcff701bd61692f03890c

-When we run the console application we created, it will look like the following figure (time interval is 0.3 seconds).
+When we run the console application we created, it will look like the following figure (the time interval is 0.3 seconds).

 ![](https://github.com/sakapon/Samples-2018/blob/master/Images/SyntaxTreeSample/DebuggerConsole.gif)

-Based on the above, we created a debugging tool as the WPF application.
+Based on the above, we created a debugging tool as a WPF application.
 The part of the C# source code on the left is a TextBox and can be edited.
 When debugging is executed, highlighting is done by setting each statement to the selected state.
 The part where the variable list is displayed on the right is a DataGrid.